![]() |

 Can you believe I cost the same as Cluster Bombs?
 What a clusterf- |

 When to choose the blast doors over the other ones?
 When you want health.
 Lots, and lots, and lots of health (third lots is only for Motti players.
 Again, SEVENTEEN HEALTH for 5 points).
-As right now the Assault MC80 is the only ship that can take 2 defensive retrofits, pairing Reinforced Blast Doors with either ECM or EWS is great times and makes sure that your Doom Hoagie stays alive.
+As right now the Assault MC80 is the only ship that can take 2 defensive retrofits, pairing Reinforced Blast Doors with either ECM or EWS is great times and makes sure that your ship stays alive.
 It's a LOT of points, but in the end, if you live, that's a lot of points you didn't give your opponent.
 Stay alive.

 You can't equip the same upgrade twice.
 So no double RBD MC80 assaults.